thaithanh21/realEstateChatbot/README.md

 This folder includes all the code of the chatbot web interface.

 **frequent-api**
-This folder includes the code of the core for recommend feature
+This folder includes the code for recommend feature